hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 ## Terraform Enterprise (Service Provider)

-~> **Important:** Only PTFE users with the site-admin permission can modify SAML settings.
-For more information about site admins, see [Administering Private Terraform Enterprise][admin].
+~> **Important:** Only Terraform Enterprise users with the site-admin permission can modify SAML settings.
+For more information about site admins, see [Administering Terraform Enterprise][admin].

 Prior to activating SAML, we recommend that you create a [non-SSO admin account for recovery](./troubleshooting.html#create-a-non-sso-admin-account-for-recovery).